Towards Understanding The Calibration Benefits of Sharpness-Aware Minimization: Experiments

 From Tables \ref{tab:large scale cifar-10} and \ref{tab:large scale cifar-100}, we can observe that while focal loss generally hurts generalization, it does reduce the calibration error.
-This observation also applies to the probabilistic approaches such as Rank1-BNN and MIMO.
+This observation also applies to the probabilistic approaches, such as Rank1-BNN and MIMO.
 As a comparison, SAM significantly reduces the calibration error and is competitive, even superior to other baselines in many cases.
 Note that the Bayesian variant, bSAM, does not perform better than SAM.
 The reason might be that it additionally introduces several hyperparameters, making it more difficult to tune and apply.
 In contrast, the proposed CSAM further decreases the calibration error while simultaneously achieving a competitive generalization performance to SAM.
-And when compared to other baselines, CSAM always achieves the lowest error, showing its versatility in generalization and calibration (see Appendix \ref{sec: More Experimental Results on CSAM} for more results).
+And when compared to other baselines, CSAM always achieves the lowest error, showing its versatility in generalization and calibration.
+While our current study is limited to the cross-entropy loss, preliminary studies (see Table \ref{tab: sam with different losses}) indicate that SAM/CSAM can be further integrated with other training losses.
+More results, such as sensitivity analysis of the hyperparameters and comparison to other variants of SAM, can be found in Appendices \ref{sec:Effects of Perturbation Radius} and \ref{sec: More Experimental Results on CSAM}.